po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * The built-in MongoDB shell is located on the bottom left of the Local screen.
 Click on `MONGOSH` to open a new MongoDB shell.

-* in the open MongoDB shell, do the following:
+* In the open MongoDB shell, do the following:

-  * 🔑 To create a database, we select the new database using the `USE` command and give it a name.
-The `USE` command performs two common functions.
-If the database already exists, the `USE` command selects the existing database for use.
-If the database does not yet exist, `USE` creates the database as well as selects it for use.
+  * 🔑 To create a database, we select the new database using the `use` command and give it a name.
+The `use` command performs two common functions.
+If the database already exists, the `use` command selects the existing database for use.
+If the database does not yet exist, `use` creates the database as well as selects it for use.

   * To create a new `shelterDB` database, we enter `use` followed by the name of the database, `shetlerDB` after the prompt.